Police: Murder suspect tried to blame others for death of Ft. Hood soldier

-The man accused of killing Fort Hood Pfc.
-Brandon Scoot Rosecrans tried to blame someone else for the murder, according to a newly released arrest affidavit obtained by FOX44 News.
+FORT HOOD, TX (KWKT) – The man accused of killing Fort Hood Pfc.
+Brandon Scoot Rosecrans tried to blame someone else for the murder, according to a newly released arrest affidavit.

+Police found the 27-year-old’s body on May 18th.
+Officers found his vehicle on fire a few blocks away.

 Brandon Michael Olivares was charged with the soldier’s murder Wednesday